ChristophMuthmann/sql-docs.de-de/docs/t-sql/statements/create-availability-group-transact-sql.md

 ## <a name="security"></a>Sicherheit

 ### <a name="permissions"></a>Berechtigungen
- Erfordert die Mitgliedschaft in der festen Serverrolle **sysadmin** und die CREATE AVAILABILITY GROUP-Serverberechtigung, ALTER ANY AVAILABILITY GROUP-Berechtigung oder CONTROL SERVER-Berechtigung.
+ Erfordert die Mitgliedschaft in der festen **sysadmin** -Serverrolle und die CREATE AVAILABILITY GROUP-Serverberechtigung, ALTER ANY AVAILABILITY GROUP-Berechtigung oder CONTROL SERVER-Berechtigung.

 ## <a name="examples"></a>Beispiele